Code-Institute-Submissions/ci-bloggy/README.md

 2. Add some text to the body of the blog,
 3. Add short description (blurb),
 4. Provide a URL to an image to be used as a cover
-5. Provide at least 2 tags to the post
-6. Add in approximate reading time
+5. Add in approximate reading time

 🟢 **Edit post page**